Chili6666/fusionKit/packages/fusion-kit-contracts/README.md

 #### `init(): Promise<boolean>`

-Initializes the authentication service.
+Initializes the authentication service and shows the login screen for the selected Authservice

-- **Returns:** A promise that resolves to a boolean indicating whether the initialization was successful.
+- **Returns:** A promise that resolves to a boolean indicating whether the Login was successful.

 #### `logout(): Promise<void>`